xxdydx/blog/_posts/2021-06-02-RSA-Beginners.markdown

 As you can see, the public exponent value is really big, almost as big or bigger than the modulus.

 Hence, we can exploit the [Wiener attack](https://en.wikipedia.org/wiki/Wiener%27s_attack).
-The math behind it  is really complicated (even I don't understand it LOL), but fortunately there's a Wiener attack function available on Python, so if we use that, we can easily find the d value, hence enabling us to decrypt the ciphertext.
+The math behind it is pretty complicated (tbh we don't really need to understand it for the purpose of CTF i think), but fortunately there's a Wiener attack function available on Python, so if we use that, we can easily find the d value, hence enabling us to decrypt the ciphertext.
 Let's get to work!

 Here's my script.
 ```python